-2-"So...how do you work this thing?!"

 And here we are at the idiot part.
 I'm a little, what you could call, BEHIND when it comes to technological devices.
 I'm a bit thrifty (translation: I choose to spend my money on yarn and books instead, not that it goes unspent :0) and I'm married to someone who flat out doesn't like new technology and social media.
 We're talking, he only got a cell phone a few years ago and a *flip phone* at that, and has been on Facebook for approximately 12 months.
 This is what we're dealing with here, people.
 And so he doesn't exactly encourage me to purchase all sorts of new gadgets.
 But I finally reached a point wherein I couldn't take it anymore - I have good friends who are long distance from me, and I want to be able to video chat with them.
 I purchased a web cam.

 Well, they sang for a little while.
 Until I realized that the inexpensive USB plugin web cam that I purchased was pretty, you know, crappy.
-Picture it, Cristina and I at long last, connecting via video call:
+Picture it, at long last, I connect my video call:

 "HEY!!!!
 Can you hear me?!
 I don't think this microphone is working all that great."